When is Fruit Winter Festival 2019 taking place?

 To view and join the events, check out the Meetups page on this website.
-We are excited to be using Sched this year to schedule all our events, and ask that you please create an account and join all the events you plan to attend donate in advance.
-Also, we recommend that everyone attending Fruit Winter Festival join the Facebook Group!
-This is our main hub of communication before, during, and after FWF.
+All the meetups will be scheduled as Facebook events, so we recommend that everyone attending Fruit Winter Festival join the Facebook Group, where we will post the events.
+This is also our main hub of communication before, during, and after FWF.

 How much does Fruit Winter Fest cost?

 Fruit Winter Fest is a donation-based festival.
 We ask that meetup attendees make a donation in advance or at the event.
 We want everyone to come and enjoy the festival, so feel free to contribute whatever amount feels good for you.
 No amount is too little or too much.

 Citizens of the USA, EU and a variety of other countries are allotted a 30-day visa upon their arrival in Thailand without prior approval as long as you are traveling with a valid passport.
 Learn more about Thai visa laws in your country here.

 We prefer to fly directly into the Chiang Mai international airport, however some people fly to Bankok and then take a local flight, train, or bus to Chiang Mai.